-Do you know how to define Dynamic Stretching?
+Do you know what RESULTS can your students achieve with Dynamic Stretching?
 And when you should, or not, use it in your Karate classes?

 When should you (or shouldn’t ) use Dynamic Stretching?